metabrainz/listenbrainz-server/listenbrainz_spark/recommendations/README.md

   where Z is the number of artists similar to top artists to fetch for a user.
 By default, Z is equal to 20.

-  where M is user id or musicbrainz id of the users to generate candidate sets for.
+  where M is user name or musicbrainz id of the users to generate candidate sets for.
 For example, if candidate sets shall be generated for 'vansika', 'rob', 'ram', it should be passed as follows:

-  `--user-id=vansika --user-id=rob --user-id=ram`
+  `--user-name=vansika --user-name=rob --user-name=ram`

   By default, user id is an empty list i.e. generate candidate sets for all active users.